 - The radioactive material is placed in the catheters and remains for 1 week.

 - Sometimes the radiation can be delivered twice a day for 5 days by a remote-controlled machine.

 INTRACAVITARY BRACHYTHERAPY (IBB)

-Brachytherapy may be given as low dose or high dose:
+Brachytherapy may be given as "low dose" or "high dose."

 - Those receiving low-dose treatment are kept in the hospital in a private room.
 Radiation is slowly delivered over hours to days.